fewlinesco/node-web-libraries/packages/tracing/README.md

 Keep in mind that this method is only required because we need to call `next()` and we want to start the span across the whole request.
 The recommended method is to use `tracer.span`.

+## Tracing during tests

+If you need to use the tracer in testing environment, we provide a `InMemoryTracer` class that act as a regular tracer, expect it won't bring noise to your production traces.
+The usage is the same, you just need to initialize `InMemoryTracer` instead of using `startTracer()`.